U.S. Supplement/Issue 108/Text

 Bahá’í Speaker Needed in Guatemala[edit]

-The National Spiritual Assembly of Guatemala is planning public meetings in that country during the week before the Intercontinental Conference in Panama, which is to be held October 5 through 8, 1967.
 They wish to have the assistance of a Bahá’í public speaker from the United States, preferably one who can speak in Spanish.
 Any Bahá’í who can perform such a service and who may be planning to attend the Conference in Panama, should write immediately to: National Spiritual Assembly of the U.S., 112 Linden Avenue, Wilmette, Illinois 60091.

 Bahá’í Marriages[edit]

-Phoenix, A1-12.: Mrs. Sharon Kaylene Bravenec to David Francis Johnson on December 23, 1966
+Phoenix, Ariz.: Mrs. Sharon Kaylene Bravenec to David Francis Johnson on December 23, 1966

-Fresno, Cali.f.: Miss Penelope Kathleen Marsh to Michael Robert Gerow on November 21, 1966
+Fresno, Calif.: Miss Penelope Kathleen Marsh to Michael Robert Gerow on November 21, 1966

 Los Angeles, Calif.: Mrs. Patricia Ann Anthony to Eric Teitelbaum on December 2, 1966